CodePushGo/website/src/content/blog/en/how-to-send-specific-version-to-users.md

 ## Preface

-When you start to enjoy the update system of Capgo, like me for my apps, you will start to get the feeling “What if I want more?”
+When you start to enjoy the update system of CodePushGo, like me for my apps, you will start to get the feeling “What if I want more?”

-I got the feeling too, but since I'm the maker of Capgo, I was able to take a look!
+I got the feeling too, but since I'm the maker of CodePushGo, I was able to take a look!

 > Since all is open-source, you have this power too :)